Coretta Scott King: Civil Rights Movement

-On February 21, 1956, King's husband announced he would return to Montgomery after picking up Coretta and their daughter from Atlanta, who were staying with his parents.
+On February 21, 1956, Martin Luther King said he would return to Montgomery after picking up Coretta and their daughter from Atlanta, who were staying with his parents.
 During Martin Sr.'s opposition to his son's choice to return to Montgomery, Mrs. King picked up her daughter and went upstairs, which he would express dismay in later and tell her that she "had run out on him".
-Two days later, Coretta and her husband drove back to Montgomery.
+Two days later, Coretta and Martin Luther King drove back to Montgomery.
 Coretta took an active role in advocating for civil rights legislation.
 On April 25, 1958, King made her first appearance at a concert that year at Peter High School Auditorium in Birmingham, Alabama.
 With a performance sponsored by the Omicron Lambda chapter of Alpha Phi Alpha fraternity, King changed a few songs in the first part of the show but still continued with the basic format used two years earlier at the New York gala as she told the story of the Montgomery bus boycott.
 The concert was important for Coretta as a way to continue her professional career and participate in the movement.
 The concert gave the audience "an emotional connection to the messages of social, economic, and spiritual transformation."

 On September 3, 1958, King accompanied her husband and Ralph Abernathy to a courtroom.
 Martin was arrested outside the courtroom for "loitering" and "failing to obey an officer".
 A few weeks later, King visited Martin's parents in Atlanta.
 At that time, she learned that he had been stabbed while signing copies of his book Stride Toward Freedom on September 20, 1958.
 King rushed to see her husband, and stayed with him for the remainder of his time in the hospital recovering.
-On February 3, 1959, King, her husband and Lawrence D. Reddick started a five-week tour of India.
+On February 3, 1959, Mr. and Mrs. King and Lawrence D. Reddick started a five-week tour of India.
 The three were invited to hundreds of engagements.
 During their trip, Coretta used her singing ability to enthuse crowds during their month-long stay.
 The two returned to the United States on March 10, 1959.